Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 Well, I'll eat the Peeps from my stash.
 This is what today is for!  ~140 calories, running total:  Not sure.

 ---
+I looked up the caramel corn.
+They're 6.5 calories each.
+So that's ~26 calories.

+Caramel apple estimates run from 200 to 280 calories.
+I'm going to estimate in the middle, and count that as ~240 calories.
+Restoring the running tally with the missing 266 calories and adding in the peeps, that's ~962+~406=~1,368 calories.
+Strange.
+I thought these would stack up far more.

+---
 Back to [[day-post-archive]]